Rhino Conservation: Work With Rhino in Africa

 Breeding and relocation

-Botswana’s government have committed themselves to a huge security effort to re-establish rhino in their country, even deploying their military in the fight against poachers.
-Meanwhile, conservationists working with rhino in South Africa have been educating their compatriots in Botswana about management strategies.
+Botswana’s government have committed themselves to a huge security effort to re-establish rhinos in their country, even deploying their military in the fight against poachers.
+Meanwhile, conservationists working with rhinos in South Africa have been educating their compatriots in Botswana about management strategies.

 It’s still too early to tell how successful rhino relocation will be, but the early signs suggest that breeding and relocation, alongside a programme of horn trimming, security and monitoring, offer a glimmer of hope for conservationists working to save the rhino and overall rhino conservation.